szaumoor/ZSTweaks/ZSTweaks/README.md

 The quantity can be increased or decreased using the configuration file.

+Secondly, this component makes these items force a save vs. Death at -2 to avoid poisoning, which makes them more useful and compensates for their rarity.
+This save penalty can be overridden in the configuration file too.

 **Component 1130:** Make Bone Blade dagger more special and not just a plain +4 dagger

-Plain enchanted weapons are boring, and the higher the enchantment level, the more egregious that is, as far as I'm concerned.
+Plain enchanted weapons are boring, and the higher the enchantment level, the more egregious that is, as far as I'm concerned (I'm looking at you too, Cutthroat +4).

 Instead of simply giving the usual +4 weapon bonuses: